 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

-If being ordered for diagnostic purposes, you must order a surgical pathology consultation test (5439) and then request the stain.
+If being ordered for diagnostic purposes, you must order 70012 / Pathology Consultation and then request the stain.

 If being ordered for prognostic purposes: